NGFP Tips and FAQs

 Is the NGFP a federal employment position?

-No. Fellows are hired by PNNL and put to work side-by-side with a NNSA supervisor and mentor at various NNSA sites around the US.
+No. Fellows are hired by PNNL and work side-by-side with a NNSA supervisor and mentor at various NNSA sites around the US.
 Though fellows are actually PNNL employees, their day-to-day work, long-term goals, and individual development opportunities are managed by their NNSA mentor.